wolfgangj/okami/README.md

 ## What?

-`okami` is a metamodern application development system that attempts to reduce technological wastefulness and complexity.
+`okami` is a metamodern application development platform that attempts to reduce technological wastefulness and complexity.
 It is based on a non-standard dialect of Forth.

 The current implementation is written in ARM (AArch32) assembly language and runs on GNU/Linux.